I know there are no explicit tutorials on how to overcome the challenges of this kind of setup, and I hope you’ll find this helpful.

 Now let’s see if the two machines can talk to each other.
 Here we see that the virtual machine has already started, let’s login here, okay… let’s ping the Gateway.

 The Gateway replies, that’s great!
 Let’s go to the Proxmox node and try to ping our virtual machine.
 The virtual machine replies!
 That’s good! open a putty connection to the virtual machine and install a small script to ensure that the packages will not be blocked by the virtual machine.

 So, for this, you’ll have to go in this folder, create the file and put up the following code.
-The reason for this is that the packages will reach this virtual machine after you put those firewall rules with the necessary ports, but by default I saw that centOS7 is blocking the port packages from coming out to the internet, so these scripts ensures that after the system is booted that the rule that blocks the packages, will be dropped.
+The reason for this is that the packages will reach this virtual machine after you put those firewall rules with the necessary ports, but by default, I saw that centOS7 is blocking the port packages from coming out to the internet, so these scripts ensure that after the system is booted that the rule that blocks the packages, will be dropped.

 This is done by the IP tables rule.
 By making this script we will make sure that after reboot the command will be run again; let’s save this let’s see if it’s written correctly…

 Okay, everything seems correct, let’s close this putty connection and do a full reboot of the server.
 Maybe some of the reboots are not necessary, but I like to do them in order to make sure that everything will run smoothly.